Craig90Dev/fazz-tracks/README.md

 </details>

 On mobile devices the header appears as the "Fazz-Tracks" logo to the left with a "solid bar" icon on the right.
 The solid bar icon allows the user to toggle the navigation menu into view by clicking on it.
 On larger screens the navigation toggle icon dissapears and the navigation links appear as text.
 These navigation links have an underline feature showing the current page the user is on and also have a hover feature, showing the user the text acts as a link by showing an underline.

+#### Footer

+The footer on each page contains links to various social media websites.
+These links open in a new tab and represent the social media accounts the business would be using in a real life scenario.

 #### Index Page